OperaGraecaAdnotata/OGA/query/README.md

 on https://korpling.github.io/ANNIS/4/user-guide/aql/index.html.
-What is important to undestand for querying in ANNIS 4 is that there are two kinds of annotation which two kinds of syntax correspond to: the annotation associated with single tokens (*token-based*) and the annotation associated with all tokens of a texts (*text-based*, known also as metadata field).
+What is important to undestand for querying in ANNIS 4 is that there are two kinds of annotation that two kinds of syntax correspond to: the annotation associated with single tokens (*token-based*) and the annotation associated with all tokens of a texts (*text-based*, known also as metadata field).
 For example, the field `author`